2017–18 Primera División de El Salvador

-The 2017–18 Primera División de Fútbol Profesional season (also known as the Liga Pepsi) is the 19th season and 37th and 38th tournament of El Salvador's Primera División since its establishment of an Apertura and Clausura format.
-Santa Tecla F.C. the defending champions of the Apertura and Clausuray.
+The 2017–18 Primera División de El Salvador (also known as the Liga Pepsi) is the 19th season and 37th and 38th tournament of El Salvador's Primera División since its establishment of an Apertura and Clausura format.
+Santa Tecla is the defending champions of the Apertura and Clausura.
 The league will consist of 12 teams.
 There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
 At the end of each half-season tournament, the top eight teams in that tournament's regular season standings will take part in the playoffs.

 The champions of Apertura or Clausura with the better aggregate record will qualify for the 2019 CONCACAF Champions League.
 The other champion, and the runner-up with the better aggregate record will qualify for the 2018 CONCACAF League.
 Should the same team win both tournaments, both runners-up will qualify for CONCACAF League.
 Should the final of both tournaments features the same two teams, the semifinalist with the better aggregate record will qualify for CONCACAF League.

-Team information
+Teams

 A total of 12 teams will contest the league, including 11 sides from the 2016–17 Primera División and 1 promoted from the 2016–17 Segunda División.

 UES were relegated to 2017–18 Segunda División the previous season.

 The relegated team was replaced by the 2016–17 Segunda División playoffs promotion winner.
 Independiente won the Apertura 2016, while Audaz won the Clausura 2017 title.
 C.D.
 Audaz won the playoffs by the score of 1-0.

 C.D.
 Chalatenango were stripped of their license after suffering financial trouble (failing to primera division license, their players and staff).